jdmayorga01/GEIH-2022/README.md

 The result table **.txt OLS estimation** includes three separate models that are differentiated by the controls each model considers.

 ***********
-Data can be dowload from DANE webpage.
+Data can be dowload from DANE webpage in the following [(link)](https://microdatos.dane.gov.co/index.php/catalog/771/get-microdata).